phylowheeler/CLOAK/Figures/README.md

-Directory containing scripts used to generate figures and final versions of figures
+Directory containing scripts and datatables used to generate figures in the paper